-Falls from chairs is particularly problematic.
-Falls can have a serious effect on a person’s confidence, not to mention the injuries they can cause.
+Falls from chairs are very problematic.
+They can have a serious effect on a person’s confidence, not to mention the injuries they can cause.

-That’s why it’s so important for OTs and seating specialists that specify chairs that will help to stop anyone from falling or sliding out of them.
+That’s why it’s so important for OTs and seating specialists to choose chairs that will help to stop anyone from falling or sliding out of them.
 Here are 5 things to think about when preventing falls from a chair.

 Jump straight to…

 Tilt-in-space is probably the most convenient way to stop someone from falling out of a chair.
 This function can be included in a lot of different rise and recline and care chairs, which means that it’s often available to you with no hassle at all.

 Because your client is literally tilted back in their chair, it makes it much more difficult for them to slip forward or fall out of the chair.
 Similarly, some recline positions can give the same piece of mind and keep the person safe.

 Harnesses and belts provide another physical barrier that will stop your client from falling from their chair.
 These can be used to restrain and hold you in place, making it very difficult to slide or fall out of your seat.

 As always, we would only recommend using harnesses if it is entirely necessary to do so.

 Footplates also make it more difficult for someone to fall out of their chair.
 Particularly when teamed up with tilt-in-space, footplates offer a physical barrier that make it very hard for you to fall or slide out of a chair.